 Students in year seven are introduced to the modern art studio space.
 They work on a number of skills based projects with a range of materials to make experiments in mark making and with colour, line and shape.
 Observational drawing is a foundation skill and students draw frequently.

 Topics in year seven include: Colour, Natural Forms, Illustration and Mechanical Mayhem.

 In years eight and nine the students undertake a number of projects.
 They produce creative work, exploring ideas and recording their experiences.
 They become proficient in drawing, painting, sculpture and other art, craft and design techniques.
 Students evaluate and analyse works of art.
 They study the history of art and get to know about great artists, craft makers and designers

-Topics in year eight and nine include: Art of Other Cultures, Mixed Media, Portraits, Food, Identity and Surrealism.
+Topics in year eight include: Art of Other Cultures, Mixed Media, Portraits, Food, Identity and Surrealism.

 Key Stage 4

 In years nine, ten and eleven students are offered the opportunity to study GCSE Art and Design and GCSE Photography, both of which have proven to be very popular options.
 Students will explore the work of artists, photographers and designers in further detail, developing their skills using an extensive range of mediums and techniques.